If you’re on a keto diet and craving something sweet, these keto amaretti cookies are the perfect guilt-free treat.

 In case you don’t know, I have a complete list of Keto Cookies that any cookie lover doing a keto diet would enjoy exploring.

-Make sure you remember also to check out our Keto Cream Cheese Recipes for other delicious recipes that feature cream cheese, including our keto cream cheese pound cake that started my love affair with cream cheese.
+Make sure you also remember to check out our Keto Cream Cheese Recipes for other delicious recipes that feature cream cheese, including our keto cream cheese pound cake that started my love affair with cream cheese.

 Keto Amaretti Cookies